PaulKinlan/paul.kinlan.me/content/2024-09-23-generated-web-apps.md

 * [BloodPressureTracker](https://pressure-tracker-paulkinlan.replit.app/) [[code](https://github.com/PaulKinlan/BloodPressureTracker)] - A recent health scare has made me need/want to track my blood pressure.
 I'm not ready to use a full app yet, so this simple interface works for me.
 It's more robust than a spreadsheet.

+* [Media Logger Extension](https://github.com/PaulKinlan/MediaTrackerChromeExtension) - This is a Chrome Extension that records when the user navigates to a page with Audio or Video media and allows you to go back to it and interact with it.
+I'm a visual and aural person so I wrote this because I frequently want a simple way to quickly discover embedded podcasts or videos and quickly get back to it.

+* [The Critic v2](https://critic-app.replit.app/) [[code](https://github.com/PaulKinlan/CriticApp)] - I converted my original "The Critic" that was written with Breadboard to one that was built entirely by the Replit Agent.
+It's a lot more comprehensive, it includes account management, templates and histories.

 A general note, [repl.it](http://repl.it "http://repl.it") seems to prefer Python, Flask and sqlite.
-It\'s not the end of the world with regard to Python and Flask, but I don\'t quite understand why it prefers sqlite, as I understand it, every time you deploy it will overwrite the sqlite file, which seems sub-optimal.
+It's not the end of the world with regard to Python and Flask, but I don\'t quite understand why it prefers sqlite, as I understand it, every time you deploy it will overwrite the sqlite file, which seems sub-optimal.
 I prefer to use postgres and I\'ve been delighted with the agents ability to migrate databases.

 [**WebSim**](https://websim.ai "https://websim.ai")